dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Free Tier
 This section will show all the usage of your free tier.
 It will show all the services free for the 12 months (starting with the registration) and its usage and forcast.
 After the 12 months, they are still some services are always free.
+And also there are some service are "Trial" which means that is available for a short period such as 30 days.

 ### Tags
 Tags (are Key/Value pair) are useful when you want to know how your cost is allocated.
 For example if your want to identify all the services you used under the tag enviromenrt: dev (for example)